LearnWeb3DAO/Senior-Track/L8-Denial-of-Service.md

     });
     await tx.wait();

-    // Now lets trying making addr2 the current winner of the auction tx = await goodContract.connect(addr2).setCurrentAuctionPrice({
+    // Now let's trying making addr2 the current winner of the auction tx = await goodContract.connect(addr2).setCurrentAuctionPrice({
       value: ethers.utils.parseEther("4"),
     });
     await tx.wait();

-    // Now lets check if the current winner is still attack contract expect(await goodContract.currentWinner()).to.equal(attackContract.address);
+    // Now let's check if the current winner is still attack contract expect(await goodContract.currentWinner()).to.equal(attackContract.address);
   });
 });
 ```

 Notice how `Attack.sol` will lead `Good.sol` into a DOS attack.
 First `addr1` will become the current winner by calling `setCurrentAuctionPrice` on `Good.sol` then `Attack.sol` will become the current winner by sending more ETH than `addr1` using the attack function.
-Now when `addr2` will try to become the new winner, it wont be able to do that because of this check(`if (sent)`) present in the `Good.sol` contract which verifies that the current winner should only be changed if the ETH is sent back to the previous current winner.
+Now when `addr2` will try to become the new winner, it won't be able to do that because of this check(`if (sent)`) present in the `Good.sol` contract which verifies that the current winner should only be changed if the ETH is sent back to the previous current winner.

-Since `Attack.sol` doesnt have a `fallback` function which is necessary to accept ETH payments, `sent` is always `false` and thus the current winner is never updated and `addr2` can never become the current winner
+Since `Attack.sol` doesn't have a `fallback` function which is necessary to accept ETH payments, `sent` is always `false` and thus the current winner is never updated and `addr2` can never become the current winner

 ### Test the attack